9 Painfully Honest Signs You've Settled In Your Relationship

 Self-respect and self-love start at home.
 If you don't feel good about yourself, then you will pick someone who is at the same place we are — kind of stuck — and figure they are the best person you can get and you certainly don't deserve someone better (even though — somewhere — you feel that you do).

 I often say like attracts like.
 If you are not in a good place in your life and don't feel good about yourself, you attract and end up with someone who is just like you.
-Because truth be told, if you felt better about yourself, you most likely wouldn't consider another person, much less settle for someone.
+Truth be told, if you felt better about yourself, you most likely wouldn't consider another person, much less settle for someone.

-9. You ignore other people's advice.
+9. You ignore other people's advice

 But trust me, settling is always a bad idea.
 What seems okay at the moment becomes the nemesis in the end.
 It becomes the "thing" in the relationship that'll bring you down.